Definition of Slipping:

 Lose one’s footing and go quietly without attracting notice.

-Synonyms of Slipping: abscond, disappear, sneak, slide, slink, tiptoe, pussyfoot, etc.
+Abscond, disappear, sneak, slide, slink, tiptoe, pussyfoot, etc.

 These notes are from recovery in AA and/or related 12 step programs.